NORTH SALEM, N.Y. -- A North Salem resident and teacher is doing all she can to end breast cancer.

 "I can always count on local neighbors, friends and colleagues," Paesano said.
 "121 Restaurant in North Salem has always been a major sponsor."

-Developments like Angelina Jolie's announcement she had a preventative double mastectomy has helped raise further awareness for breast cancer, Paesano said.
+Developments like Angelina Jolie's announcement she had a preventive double mastectomy have helped raise further awareness for breast cancer, Paesano said.

-For more information on Paesano's walk or to donate, visit http://info.avonfoundation.org/goto/teamsos.
+For more information on Paesano's walk or to donate, visit her donation page .